HerbertHe/fetch-stream/README.md

 # fetch-stream

-A JavaScript library for fetching stream data
+A JavaScript library for fetching stream data.